Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Lighthouses in a UNESCO Biosphere Reserve

-The island of Hiiumaa, with its untouched nature and relaxed island lifestyle, has been a part of the worldwide UNESCO program Man and the Biosphere for nearly 30 years.
+The island of Hiiumaa, with its untouched nature and relaxed island lifestyle, has been part of the UNESCO Man and the Biosphere Program for nearly 30 years.
 Hard-working islanders have earned special recognition for managing to live in harmony with nature and preserve their special traditions.

 Woman walking near Tahkuna lighthouse on Hiiumaa